Complete-Genomics/denovo_OLC/README.md

 Figure 1 summarizes the full workflow.
 Solid paths describe the implemented SE workflow.
 The ML prefilter and Racon branches are optional evaluated paths, not unconditional production defaults.
-In particular, the anomaly gate runs before assembly: only an SE sample with adverse Zymo-relative depth and read-length drift *and* a safe projected retained depth is salvaged; otherwise the original SE read pool is retained.
+Candidate selection defaults to `longest`; `gated_switch` is opt-in.
+The candidate-chimera GBDT is a shadow-only sidecar: it scores and reports after rule-based selection, with no edge feeding back into assembly, selection, or delivery.
+The anomaly gate runs before assembly: only an SE sample with adverse Zymo-relative depth and read-length drift *and* a safe projected retained depth is salvaged; otherwise the original SE read pool is retained.